ukayani/scalator-ecs/akka-cluster-post.md

-Although a **task definition **describes how to run containers, we usually need some more functionality when running long lived services.
+Although a **Task Definition **describes how to run containers, we usually need some more functionality when running long lived services.
 For example, what happens if our container dies?
 How many instances of our containers should ECS run?
 How can we load balance traffic to multiple instances of our containers?

-### ECS Service
+### Service

-An **ECS Service** allows you to run and maintain a desired number of tasks.
+A **Service** in ECS allows you to run and maintain a desired number of tasks.
 It ensures that if your tasks die, they are restarted.
 It also allows you to register your containers with a load balancer.

 So how do all of these components fit together to deploy our dockerized services?
 Simple, we issue a request to Amazon ECS and tell it to create a service to deploy.
 It will handle the creation of tasks from the specified Task Definition and run them on the pool of resources that is the ECS cluster.